-The bright metal moldings on the vehicle are aluminum or stainless steel.
+The bright metal moldings on the vehicle are aluminum, chrome or stainless steel.
 To prevent damage always follow these cleaning instructions:

-- Be sure the molding is cool to the touch before applying any cleaning solution. - Use a cleaning solution approved for aluminum or stainless steel.
-Some cleaners are highly acidic or contain alkaline substances and can damage the moldings. - Always dilute a concentrated cleaner according to the manufacturer's instructions. - Do not use chrome cleaners. - Do not use cleaners that are not intended for automotive use. - Use a nonabrasive wax on the vehicle after washing to protect and extend the molding finish.
+- Be sure the molding is cool to the touch before applying any cleaning solution. - Use only approved cleaning solutions for aluminum, chrome or stainless steel.
+Some cleaners are highly acidic or contain alkaline substances and can damage the moldings. - Always dilute a concentrated cleaner according to the manufacturer's instructions.

+- Do not use cleaners that are not intended for automotive use. - Use a nonabrasive wax on the vehicle after washing to protect and extend the molding finish.

-Cleaning Exterior Lamps/ Lenses, Emblems, Decals and Stripes
+Cleaning Exterior Lamps/ Lenses, Emblems, Decals, and Stripes

-Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses, emblems, decals and stripes.
+Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses, emblems, decals, and stripes.
 Follow instructions under "Washing the Vehicle" previously in this section.